ComputationalReflection/weaveJ/README.md

-For using weaveJ in Java:
+To use weaveJ in Java:

 1. Download `java-agent.jar` from `source-code\lib` folder, and add it to your system's classpath.